maxodsbjerg/ScalableReadingOfStructuredData/20220117_PHedits_scalable-reading-of-structured-data.md

 the coding examples step-by-step, you can use your twitter account and the `search_tweets()`-function from the “rtweet”-package to import twitter data into your R environment.
 This will return up to 18000 tweets from the past 10 days.
+The data will be structured in the form of a "dataframe".
+Much like a spreadsheet, a dataframe organizes your data into a 2-dimensional table of rows and columns.
-Copy the code chunk below, to generate a dataframe based on a free-text search on the term “sesamestreet” to follow our example.
+By copying the code chunk below, you will be able to generate a dataframe based on a free-text search on the term “sesamestreet” to follow our example.

     sesamestreet_data <- search_tweets(q = "sesamestreet", n = 18000)